boldstelvis/PocketStudio/README.md

 'SSS' -> SSSweight (Value)
 'Tra' -> Transmission (RGB)

-matname can be longer and still match correctly as long as they include the denoted strings - eg:
+matname can be longer and still match correctly as long as it includes the denoted string - eg:

 'Mymesh_Albedo.png'

 will correctly match to the base colour map slot on a mamterial called 'Mymesh.mat'

+Note the the script assumes a metallicRoughness material type

 to use from within a python script: